 The project will deliver new signage to direct all visitors, through accessible wayfinding, to the key locations within Frankston from the new Frankston train station.

-The Suburban Revitalisation program is providing $50,000 in funding for the project and it's anticipated to be completed in early-to-mid-2022.
+The Suburban Revitalisation program provided $50,000 in funding for the project and it was completed in June 2022.

 The program will promote a positive image and stimulate economic activity in the Frankston city centre through the creation of an app which will encourage visitation and create an interactive experience for visits to Frankston.